alex4nder/tauth/examples/django/simple_login/README.md

 You should see another 401 message.

-## 7. Navigate to the django admin page, and add an tauth role to your user.
+## 7. Navigate to the django admin page, and add a tauth role to your user.

 You can do this by navigating to the 'Change user' page, scrolling to the bottom, and clicking the green plus near 'Role:'.
 Note: the value of the role URI doesn't currently